dwalkerwd7/DailyLIST/README.md

 # DailyLIST

 A minimalist daily todo list app that resets every 24 hours.
-Built with simplicity and usability in mind — no unnecessary features, just a clean way to track your daily tasks.
+Built with simplicity and usability in mind — no accounts, no sync, no backlog.
+Just what matters today.
+It is an experiment in minimizing the usability gap with user-centered design.

 You can view this app in all its glory at `derekwalker.tech/dailylist`